Spotsylvania Courthouse Historic District

 Today, the Courthouse Village is a lively addition to the District, with its tree-lined brick sidewalks, park benches and lamps that create a neighborhood of times gone by.
 The Village draws visitors and residents to enjoy its shops, cafes and restaurants, as well as the festivals and entertainment at the Village Pavilion.

 The Spotsylvania Courthouse Historic District is the site of several significant buildings and sites.
-Please download our app or brochure (PDF) for a map of the District and more information about the Spotsylvania Courthouse community.
+Please download our GIS Tour or brochure (PDF) for a map of the District and more information about the Spotsylvania Courthouse community.